EvaGraceSmith/Reading-Notes/401/class-16-AWS-Cloud-Servers.md

 ### Additional Questions
 ____
-Looking ahead at this module’s course schedule, What do you look forward to learning?

 What are your learning goals after reading and reviewing the class [README](https://codefellows.github.io/code-401-javascript-guide/curriculum/class-16/)?

 I would like to know enough to not incur huge charges from AWS.